 All is not well with the Peoples Democratic Party (PDP) as the fight between Governor Nyesom Wike of Rivers State and Governor Godwin Obaseki of Edo State has torn the party apart.
-The crisis, Best News Network learnt cannot be disconnected from next year’s presidential election.
+The crisis, POLITICS NIGERIA learnt cannot be disconnected from next year’s presidential election.

 Before now, Wike has since the last Edo election been an ally of Obaseki.
 The former supported the latter to contest under the PDP in the 2020 Guber elections after he was forced out of the All Progressives Congress (APC) by his former godfather, Adams Oshiomhole.

 This newspaper recalled that Wike hosted Obaseki at the Government House in Port Harcourt, to show his support.
 It was after this that Obaseki dumped the APC.
 Upon his victory in September 2020, a crisis erupted.

 Obaseki started making moves to appoint his key political loyalists from the APC to key positions in the PDP but was rebuked by the bonafide members of the opposition party led by the South/South Vice Chairman, Dan Orbih.
 Not pleased with the development, Obaseki’s allies mounted pressure on the governor to seek another political platform to further their collective ambition.
 They even made moves at the early stage to have him return to APC.

 Last week, Obaseki and his deputy, Philip Shaibu, were poised to have concluded their plans to decamp.
 Shaibu in an interview with “Channels TV Politics Today” said “if the impunity in the PDP continues and the “soldiers” of Obaseki decide to defect to another political party, he (Obaseki) will have no choice, but to join them, ahead of the 2023 general elections.”

 In a swift reaction, Wike lambasted Obaseki and his deputy for threatening to quit the party.